Atelfo/Atelfo.github.io/_posts/2023-10-11-progress-and-concepts-of-health-and-disease.md

 ---
 layout: post
-title: "Concepts of health and disease as a driver (or barrier) to progress"
+title: "Concepts of health and disease as a barrier to progress"
 ---

 We tend to think of health in discrete terms.
 Either you’re healthy, or you’re sick.
 Similarly, we put diseases into neat-seeming categories: cancer, arthritis, epilepsy, hypertension, psoriasis, and so on.
 Yet, our categorical frameworks and language — how we think and talk about disease — are mental shortcuts that may actually be holding us back.